eZmaxinc/eZmax-SDK-go/docs/EzsigntemplatesignatureResponseCompound.md

 `func (o *EzsigntemplatesignatureResponseCompound) HasAObjEzsigntemplatesignaturecustomdate() bool`

 HasAObjEzsigntemplatesignaturecustomdate returns a boolean if a field has been set.

+### GetAObjEzsigntemplateelementdependency

+`func (o *EzsigntemplatesignatureResponseCompound) GetAObjEzsigntemplateelementdependency() []EzsigntemplateelementdependencyResponseCompound`

+GetAObjEzsigntemplateelementdependency returns the AObjEzsigntemplateelementdependency field if non-nil, zero value otherwise.

+### GetAObjEzsigntemplateelementdependencyOk

+`func (o *EzsigntemplatesignatureResponseCompound) GetAObjEzsigntemplateelementdependencyOk() (*[]EzsigntemplateelementdependencyResponseCompound, bool)`

+GetAObjEzsigntemplateelementdependencyOk returns a tuple with the AObjEzsigntemplateelementdependency field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAObjEzsigntemplateelementdependency

+`func (o *EzsigntemplatesignatureResponseCompound) SetAObjEzsigntemplateelementdependency(v []EzsigntemplateelementdependencyResponseCompound)`

+SetAObjEzsigntemplateelementdependency sets AObjEzsigntemplateelementdependency field to given value.

+### HasAObjEzsigntemplateelementdependency

+`func (o *EzsigntemplatesignatureResponseCompound) HasAObjEzsigntemplateelementdependency() bool`

+HasAObjEzsigntemplateelementdependency returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)